ncatlab/nlab-content/pages/1014.md

    AN: I still don't understand.
 Why not use the notion isomorphic, which says (by definition) exactly the same?

    *  _Toby_:  You mean, why not use the term 'isomorphic'?
 Because that is a term of art from category theory (or at least algebra), and I want to use a term appropriate to talking about pure sets.
 One normally says that sets are 'equal', in fact, but I avoided that since it could lead to confusion and used its weaker cousin 'equivalent'.
-One doesn\'s normally say that sets are 'isomorphic' (unless one means that they are equipollent, which is definitely not what we want here), so I didn\'t want to use that word.
-It is trees (or generally graphs) that are called 'isomorphic'.
+One doesn\'t normally say that sets are 'isomorphic' (unless one means that they are equipollent, which is definitely not what we want here), so I didn\'t want to use that word.
 That is, isomorphic well-founded rigid trees are interpreted as equivalent well-founded pure sets.

    _Toby_ continues :
    and that it (not something weaker) is the desired notion of equivalence (anticipating that we must want one to model equality of pure sets).
 Actually, that is *wrong* in the ill-founded case, depending on what you take to be the [[axiom of extensionality]] for ill-founded sets, which is what I need to fix here; we *do* want something weaker.
 (Or better, replace rigidity with a stricter condition that follows from rigidity when the tree is well-founded.
 That is what I\'d really like to do, but I haven\'t found a simple way to express it.
 For purposes of $\mathbf{ZFC}$ including the axiom of foundation, however, this should all be correct as it is.)